tjrivera/blog/content/posts/process.md

 Some of it may be interesting to others, a good amount of it will not.
 The goal is to keep things simple and to maintain momentum.
 Ultimately, for me, the exercise is about accountability --
 I want to work on more things consistently, and I want to improve my writing -- better yet -- if somebody else finds value that's a bonus!

 This space is intended to be a place to hone a process.
-To start that process is (roughly):
+To start that process (shamelessly borrowed from [@JamesClear](https://twitter.com/jamesclear) is roughly:

 1. Explore widely.
 Find out what is possible.
 2. Test cheaply.
 Run small, quick experiments.
 Sample things.